OpenBB-finance/OpenBB/website/content/_index.md

 <a target="_blank" href="https://user-images.githubusercontent.com/46355364/169503240-922357c8-5e2b-41f0-aca2-c1fc849dcd1c.png"><img src="https://user-images.githubusercontent.com/46355364/169503240-922357c8-5e2b-41f0-aca2-c1fc849dcd1c.png" alt="Stocks Menu" width="800"/></a>

-Depending on the menu you are in, you are presented with a new set of commands (see "Explanation of Commands") and menus you can select.
+Depending on the menu you are in, you are presented with a new set of commands (see <a href="#explanation-of-commands">Explanation of Commands</a>) and menus you can select.
 There are interactions in place between each menu.
 For example, when selecting a company within the `stocks` menu, the terminal will remember your selection when you visit the `fa` or `options` menu.
 See <a href="terminal/stocks" target="_blank">Introduction to Stocks</a> for more information.